 The British likely began calling genever “gen” for short, which evolved into “gin.”
 It was a popular drink.

-But gin was unregulated, and unscrupulous distillers added turpentine, sulphuric acid, even sawdust into the gin.
+But gin was unregulated, and unscrupulous distillers added turpentine, sulphuric acid, and even sawdust into the gin.
 The result: drinkers suffered insanity and death.

 As a result, a distiller’s license was introduced.
-It cut back on the bad hooch, but was so highly priced that few people produced gin.
+It cut back on the bad hooch but was so highly-priced that few people produced gin.
 Gin was down, but it wasn’t out.